 CIV3045S TRANSPORTATION PLANNING 16 NQF credits at NQF level 7 Convener: Professor R Behrens/Dr O Nnene Course entry requirements: None.
 Co-requisites: None.
-Course outline: This course aims to develop an understanding of the ca
+Course outline:

 This course aims to develop an understanding of the causes and motivations of personal travel, the means by which movement takes place, as well as the impact personal travel, freight and transport infrastructure have on the environment, economy and society.
 This is done by providing a grounding in techniques for modelling, analysing and assessing (multi-modal) transport systems and their impacts.
 Transport policy and appraisal and fundamentals of data collection, as well as professional communication (presentation skills) are included.